Should I Wear My Retainer If It Hurts

 The first step is to make sure that your retainer fits properly.
 Have your dentist adjust the fit if needed.
 A retainer that is too tight can cause pain and discomfort, so it’s important to make sure it fits correctly before wearing it for an extended period of time.

-See also What To Wear With Dark Brown Pants Female
+See also How To Wear Mules With Dresses

 Another way to make wearing a retainer more comfortable is by using wax.
 Wax helps reduce friction between the retainer and your mouth, making it easier and more comfortable to wear.
 Most orthodontic offices provide wax for free, so ask your dentist or orthodontist for some before you leave the office.